Multitask Learning and Bandits via Robust Statistics: Introduction

 The first step of our approach (using robust statistics) relates to recent robust machine learning methods that can handle adversarial corruptions to a small fraction of the data \citep{yin2018byzantine, konstantinov2019robust}.
 These approaches do not apply to our setting --- as a consequence of our sparse differences assumption, we show that only a few similar \textit{tasks} (as opposed to observations or features) have unknown parameters that are ``corrupted'' in most dimensions.
 Rather, we build on the classical trimmed mean estimator \citep{rousseeuw1991tutorial, lugosi2021robust}.
 The second step (using LASSO) builds on the high-dimensional statistics literature \citep{tibshirani, candes, bickel, buhlmann2011statistics}.

-\paragraph{Multitask Bandits.} A few recent papers have studied multitask learning across contextual bandit instances; however, to the best of our knowledge, a key drawback of these algorithms is that none of them ultimately improve the regret bounds for any bandit instance beyond constants.
+\textbf{Multitask Bandits.} A few recent papers have studied multitask learning across contextual bandit instances; however, to the best of our knowledge, a key drawback of these algorithms is that none of them ultimately improve the regret bounds for any bandit instance beyond constants.
 Similar to the multitask learning literature discussed above, one strategy is to regularize the learned parameters for a given bandit instance towards parameters for similar bandit instances \citep{soare2014multi}.
 For example, \cite{cesa2013gang} and \cite{deshmukh2017multi} leverage parameter updates that are similar to kernel ridge regularization, and \cite{gentile2014online} additionally perform a pre-processing step clustering bandit instances prior to such regularization; however, the resulting regret bound for a single bandit instance may actually \textit{increase} in the number of instances $N$.
 Another popular approach is to impose a shared Bayesian prior across bandit instances \citep{cella2020meta, bastani2021meta, kveton2021meta}, but they also obtain similar results; furthermore, these algorithms require the more restrictive assumption that bandit instances appear sequentially (rather than simultaneously) in order to learn the prior.
+We embed our robust multitask estimator across $N$ linear contextual bandit instances; the specific setting and assumptions we consider are based on \cite{goldenshluger2013linear,bastani2020online}.
+We demonstrate that, unlike prior work, we obtain improved regret bounds for each bandit instance in the context dimension $d$ under the practically-motivated sparse heterogeneity assumption; the improvement we obtain is exponential for data-poor instances where shared learning is most helpful.

-We embed our robust multitask estimator across $N$ linear contextual bandit instances; the specific setting and assumptions we consider are based on \cite{goldenshluger2013linear} and \cite{bastani2020online}.
-We demonstrate that, unlike prior work, we obtain improved regret bounds for each bandit instance in the context dimension $d$ under the practically-motivated sparse differences assumption; the improvement we obtain is exponential for data-poor instances where shared learning is most helpful.
-We also study the network structure underlying the bandit instances to better understand how one may choose $N$.
-In particular, as we incorporate more instances, we reduce variance (since we have more data) but we increase bias (since we are incorporating observations from disparate sources).
-We characterize the $N$ that minimizes this bias-variance tradeoff to obtain regret bounds that scale with the density of the underlying bandit network.
+We empirically illustrate the value of our approach on well-studied data-driven decision-making problems that leverage contextual bandit algorithms, such as personalized healthcare \citep{bastani2020online,zhalechian2022online} and dynamic pricing \citep{ban2021personalized,wang2021multimodal}.